An Illustrated Guide of the Modern Approaches of Hamilton-Jacobi Equations and Control Problems with Discontinuities

-Our first aim was to revisit the recent progress made in the study of Hamilton-Jacobi Equations with discontinuities and related topics which had some influence on it, like problems set on networks (a subject which we had to consider a little bit even if we did not want to enter too deeply into it).
-Revisiting means that we are not merely copy-pasting with few modifications the existing articles.
-Instead we have tried to emphasize the main common ideas, either technical or more fundamental ones.
-This is why, while thinking about all the common points in several works, we have decided to dedicate an entire part to the ``basic results'', which are common bricks, used very often under perhaps slightly different forms, to prove the main results.
-This has the advantage to lighten the presentation of the main results and their proofs, but that creates a rather technical -- and perhaps difficult to read-- part, although it is not uninteresting to see some classical ideas revisited in (sometimes) an unusual way.
+However, even if we were not very ambitious with regards to generality, we were more so on the contribution of this book: revisiting the recent progresses did not mean that we were merely copy-pasting existing articles with few modifications.
+Instead, our goal was to highlight the main common ideas, whether technical or more fundamental.
+With a better understanding of the existing proofs, our hope was to simplify them as much as possible in order to promote further developments.

-A second part consists in describing and comparing different notions of solutions for codimension-$1$ type discontinuities: we begin with the classical Ishii's notion of viscosity solutions but we consider also different approaches used for networks.
-We have tried to analyze all these different approaches in full detail, trying to give to the reader the most precise comparison of their advantages and disadvantages in terms of the generality of assumptions and results.
-Even if they are different, they share a lot of common points which partly justifies our first part on common tools.
-A very intriguing question is the convergence of the vanishing viscosity approximation, for which one has a complete answer in this codimension-$1$ framework but which remains open in more general situations, like on chessboard-type configuration for example.
+All these original plans explain the organization of this book today: while thinking about all the common points in several works, we decided from the beginning to dedicate an entire part, Part~\ref{Part:prelim}, to the ``basic results'', which are common bricks, used very often under perhaps slightly different forms, to prove the main results.
+This also has the advantage of lightening the presentation of the main results and their proofs.
+But we cannot deny that this creates a rather technical part that may also prove difficult to read, although it can be interesting to see some classical ideas revisited in sometimes unusual ways.